quicwg/ops-drafts/draft-ietf-quic-manageability.md

 practice, it describes what is and is not possible with the QUIC transport protocol as defined.

-QUIC is at the moment very much a moving target.
-This document refers the state of the QUIC working group drafts as well as to changes under discussion, via issues and pull requests in GitHub current as of the time of writing.

 # Features of the QUIC Wire Image {#sec-wire-image}

-In this section, we discusses those aspects of the QUIC transport protocol that have an impact on the design and operation of devices that forward QUIC packets.
+In this section, we discuss those aspects of the QUIC transport protocol that have an impact on the design and operation of devices that forward QUIC packets.
 Here, we are concerned primarily with the unencrypted part of QUIC's wire image
 {{WIRE-IMAGE}}, which we define as the information available in the packet header in each QUIC packet, and the dynamics of that information.
 Since QUIC is a versioned protocol, the wire image of the header format can also change from version to version.
-However, at least the mechanism by which a receiver can determine which version is used and the meaning and location of fields used in the version negotiation process is invariant
-{{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}}.
+However, the field that identifies the QUIC version in some packets, and the format of the Version Negotiation Packet, are both inspectable and invariant {{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}}.

-This document describes only version 1 the QUIC protocol, whose wire image is fully defined in {{QUIC-TRANSPORT}} and {{?QUIC-TLS}}.
-Note that features of the wire image described herein and in those documents may change in future versions of the protocol, and cannot be used to identify QUIC as a protocol or to infer the behavior of future versions of QUIC. {{sec-google-version}}
+This document describes version 1 of the QUIC protocol, whose wire image is fully defined in {{QUIC-TRANSPORT}} and {{?QUIC-TLS}}.
+Features of the wire image described herein may change in future versions of the protocol, except when specified as an invariant {{QUIC-INVARIANTS}}, and cannot be used to identify QUIC as a protocol or to infer the behavior of future versions of QUIC.

-provides non-normative guidance on the identification of QUIC version 1 packets compared to other deployed versions at the date if publication.
+{{sec-google-version}} provides non-normative guidance on the identification of QUIC version 1 packets compared to pre-standard versions.

 ## QUIC Packet Header Structure {#public-header}

 QUIC packets may have either a long header, or a short header.
-The first bit of the QUIC header us the Header Form bit, and indicates which type of header is present.
+The first bit of the QUIC header is the Header Form bit, and indicates which type of header is present.
+The purpose of this bit is invariant across QUIC versions.

 The long header exposes more information.
 It is used during connection establishment, including version negotiation, retry, and 0-RTT data.
 It